 Michael Smith, Design Manager at Ford said “we realised we can get ourselves into the mind and virtual body of our customer” adding “because we’re operating on a human scale, we’re designing at a human scale.
 The vehicle is 1:1”.
 We now have several contracted automotive customers, and are speaking with more about the use of Gravity Sketch on Quest.

-The launch of Gravity Sketch on Quest extends our growing partnership with Oculus, which saw them feature us at this year’s F8 (Facebook’s annual developer conference) as one of the first enterprise tools to launch on Quest.
-Large companies interested in the commercial use of Gravity Sketch can gain access through the Oculus For Business program.
+The launch of Gravity Sketch on Quest extends our growing partnership with Oculus, which saw them feature us at F8 (Facebook’s annual developer conference) in 2019 as one of the first enterprise tools to launch on Quest.
+Large companies interested in the commercial use of Gravity Sketch can also gain access through the Oculus For Business program.

 Can I still export my designs to my computer and bring in reference images?